yanghengtang/tp/docs/UserGuide.md

 * Deletes the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed doctor list.

 **Examples**:
 * Entering `list_d` followed by `delete_d 2` deletes the 2nd doctor in the doctor list.
 * Entering `find_d Jonathan` followed by `delete_d 1` deletes the 1st doctor in the resultant doctor list of the `find_d` command.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-If a doctor is being removed, the appointments of the doctor will also be deleted too!.
+If a doctor is removed, the appointments of the doctor will also be deleted too!.
 </div>

 Back to [Doctor Management Features](#doctor-management-features).